somnambulist-tech/form-request-bundle/README.md

 The following are additional rules:

  * uuid - validates a UUID is valid and not NIL (all 0/zeros)
+ * float - validates that the value is a floating point number
  * string - validates that the value is a string via `is_string`
  * prohibited - the field is prohibited always
  * prohibited_if - the field is prohibited if, another field has a value